|Here are some of our monsters and one of our menus.|

 I love how each monster looks different.

-We have shopping receipt templates for 3 other stores:
+I have shopping receipt templates for 3 other stores:

 Meow Mall: Students shop for parts to decorate their black cats.